secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/temporary-service-providers/index.html.md

 ### Offboarding

-- Managers of Temporary Service Providers will be need to be sure to open an offboarding issue in order to ensure Access Removal.
+- Managers of Temporary Service Providers will need to open an [offboarding issue](https://gitlab.com/gitlab-com/temporary-service-providers/lifecycle/-/issues/new?issuable_template=offboarding) in order to ensure Access Removal.
 - Should the Temporary Service Provider become a Team Member, an offboarding issue will need to be completed at least one business day before their start date in order to ensure they have updated permissions and access.
 - If no offboarding or termination date is provided in the Access Request, a default of 6 months will be applied to the account and a reminder message sent to the manager 1 week before deactivation.